turingschool/mod-0-curriculum/session5/index.md

 ### Follow-Ups

-- Some confusion on how to hook up a local repository (on your computer) with a remote one (on github).
+- Some low survey scores on how to hook up a local repository (on your computer) with a remote one (on github).
 Definitely go over the task 1 from the hw again if it's still fuzzy
 - Don't "Initial Commit" on an already-existing project (like the mod0resources repository); remember to start with a present-tense verb with a capital letter (like Add, Change, Remove, Fix, Make, etc.)
 - Edit files using your text editor, not `echo`